thoughtbot/ruby-science/book/principles/single_responsibility_principle.md

   and inheritance in general make it harder to follow this principle, as the boundary between parent and child class responsibilities is always fuzzy.

-The solutions may be useful on the path towards SRP:
+These solutions may be useful on the path towards SRP:

 * [Extract Classes](#extract-class) to move responsibilities to their own class.
 * [Extract Decorators](#extract-decorator) to layer responsibilities onto